EPA-WG/custom-element/README.md

 NOTE: attempt to register custom element with already registered tag name would fail due to w3c standard limitations.
 The scoped custom element registry is still a proposal.

+### omitting `tag` leads to template instantiation
+Whether template is inline or given by `src` attribute, the `custom-element` would be instantiated inline if no `tag` attribute is given.

 ### custom element instance
 constructor creates XML with
 * root matching the tag